sreejithsasidharan1989/filedig/README.md

 public_html]$ filedig wp-includes/update.php
 ```

-* **The script will print all available logs that correlates with the mtime of the file**
+* **The script will print all available logs that correlate with the mtime of the file**
 ```
 public_html]$ filedig wp-config.php